Fun For All Ages

-Many of the attractions highlighted in this itinerary are included in San Francisco CityPASS which includes pre-paid admission, saving you 44% or more off.
-And getting to all these attractions — not to mention Fisherman’s Wharf, Chinatown and other notable sights — is easy with a Muni and Cable Car 7-Day Passport, also included in each CityPASS booklet.
+Many of the attractions highlighted in this itinerary are included in San Francisco CityPASS which includes pre-paid admission, saving you 42% or more off.
+And getting to all these attractions — not to mention Fisherman’s Wharf, Chinatown and other notable sights — is easy with a Muni and Cable Car 3-Day Passport, also included in each CityPASS booklet.
 It’s like having red carpet, VIP access to all of San Francisco’s greatest hits.
 CityPASS is perfect for the first-time, next time and every time visitor.

-The entry court of the nearby de Young museum, its expansive lobby, café, museum store, sculpture gardens, and 144-foot-high observation deck offering panoramic Bay Area views, are open to visitors free of charge.
+The entry court of the de Young museum, its expansive lobby, café, museum store, sculpture gardens and 144-foot-high observation deck offering panoramic Bay Area views, are open to visitors free of charge.
 The museum is noted for its collections of American art from the 17th through 21st centuries, textile arts and costumes, contemporary art, and art from the Americas, the Pacific, and Africa.

 Lines tend to be shorter in the morning so opt for a cable car ride to Fisherman’s Wharf.
 Make sure you take a look right at Lombard Street, the crookedest street in the world, for a breathtaking view of the Bay.

 No need to tell the kids the next stop is a museum.
 At the Exploratorium on Pier 15, children and adults are encouraged to touch and play their way through the more than 600 science, nature, art and technology exhibits.
-Hint: Streetcars are often at capacity coming from the Wharf area and it may be easier to check with the Exploratorium for a recommended bus route or plan on walking back to the Ferry Building and enjoy some yummy cupcakes from Miette, a scoop of gelato or check out the farmers market on Tuesday, Thursday and Saturday.
+Hint: Streetcars are often at capacity coming from the Wharf area and it may be easier to check with the Exploratorium for a recommended bus route or plan on walking back to the Ferry Building and enjoy some snacks, a scoop of gelato or check out the farmers market on Tuesday, Thursday and Saturday.
 The samples are great and kids get a first hand lesson on the merits of farm-to-table fare.

 The California Academy of Sciences, which opened Sept.
 27, 2008, combines inventive architecture and eye opening exhibits to inspire visitors to explore and protect the natural world.
 A museum for the 21st century, the Academy includes an aquarium, planetarium, natural history museum and scientific research facilities under one roof — a living one at that.